JamFfm/PHMeasureADS1115/README.md

 There are only some lines to change.

+I use the ADS115 in a CraftBeerPi Extensionboard 3 in combination with a livel shifter

 # Known Problems
 - This is just to show how to use the ADS1115 to show values
 - You hae to find out the right parameter to show the right voltage values and the right pH values